 Now, now.
 I see you rolling your eyes there.
 And muttering to yourself that I’m not working with a full deck of cards today as I write.
+Because though you may know that clutter can stress you out, how could it get in the way of those New Year’s Intentions?

 From the depths of my heart, I share this little nugget of wisdom with you because for most of my life, I allowed all kinds of clutter to stop me from moving forward into the kind of life I desired.
 The kind of nourishing daily life each and every one of us deserves.